evhub/coconut/DOCS.md

 **coconut.convenience.parse**(_code,_ **[**_mode_**]**)

 Likely the most useful of the convenience functions, `parse` takes Coconut code as input and outputs the equivalent compiled Python code.
 The second argument, _mode_, is used to indicate the context for the parsing.

+Each _mode_ has two components: what parser it uses, and what header it prepends.
+The parser determines what Coconut code is allowed as input, and the header determines how the compiled Python can be used.
 Possible values of _mode_ are:

-- `"exec"`: code for use in `exec` (the default)
+- `"exec"`: (the default)
+    + parser: file
+        The file parser can parse any Coconut code.
+    + header: exec
+        When passed to `exec` at the global level, this header will create all the necessary Coconut objects.
-- `"file"`: a stand-alone file
+- `"file"`:
-- `"single"`: a single line of code
+    + parser: file
+    + header: file
+        This header is meant to be written to a `--standalone` file and should not be passed to `exec`.
-- `"module"`: a file in a folder or module
+- `"module"`:
+    + parser: file
+    + header: module
+        This header is meant to be written to a `--package` file and should not be passed to `exec`.
-- `"block"`: any number of lines of code
+- `"block"`:
+    + parser: file
+    + header: none
+        No header is included, thus this can only be passed to `exec` if the exec header has already been executed at the global level.
+- `"single"`:
+    + parser: single
+        Can only parse one line of Coconut code.
+    + header: none
-- `"eval"`: a single expression
+- `"eval"`:
+    + parser: eval
+        Can only parse a Coconut expression, not a statement.
+    + header: none
-- `"debug"`: same as block but will not include the header
+- `"debug"`:
+    + parser: debug
+        Can parse any Coconut code and allows leading whitespace.
+    + header: none

 #### `setup`